tea2code/fantasy-rts/documentation/plugins/VanillaCommand.md

 The command factory is implemented as a utility module.
 It has a couple of pre registered commands but also allows to add custom commands from other plugins.

 Load using `frts/CommandFactory` in the `utilities` section of the load file.
-This is also the utility ID.
-It can be found in the static class `CommandIds`.

-Will identify itself by the name `frts::CommandFactory`.
+Will identify itself by the name and type `frts::CommandFactory`.
+It can be also found in the static class `CommandIds`.

 ## Commands